 Wells Fargo has far fewer credit cards than Bank of America, and the selection of Wells Fargo rewards cards is even smaller.
 Still, you can rack up rewards if you take advantage of sign-up bonuses and introductory APRs.

 Wells Fargo’s newest rewards credit card is the Wells Fargo Active Cash℠ card.
-The card’s 2% cash back rate on all purchases sets it apart as the best cash back offer from Wells Fargo.
-You can also earn a $200 cash back bonus when you spend $1,000 in purchases with the Active Cash in the first three months.
-Additionally, the card offers 0% intro APR for the first 15 months on purchases and qualifying balance transfers (a 14.99% to 24.99% variable APR applies after that).
+The card’s 2% cash rewards rate on purchases sets it apart as the best cash back offer from Wells Fargo.
+You can also earn a $200 cash rewards bonus when you spend $1,000 in purchases with the Active Cash in the first three months.
+Additionally, the card offers 0% intro APR for the first 15 months from account opening on purchases and qualifying balance transfers (a 14.99% to 24.99% variable APR applies after that).

-The issuer’s other flat-rate card, the Wells Fargo Cash Wise Visa® card, earns just 1.5% cash rewards back on your purchases and 1.8% cash back on Google Pay and Apple Pay purchases for the first 12 months from account opening.
-The cash back is unlimited and not specific to any spending category.
+The issuer’s other flat-rate card, the Wells Fargo Cash Wise Visa® card*, earns just 1.5% cash rewards back on your purchases and 1.8% cash rewards on Google Pay and Apple Pay purchases for the first 12 months from account opening.
+The cash rewards are unlimited and not specific to any spending category.

 Rewards enthusiasts may also consider the Wells Fargo Visa Signature credit card*.
 It offers 5X rewards on gas, grocery and drugstore purchases for the first six months (up to $12,500.)
 After that, all other spending earns 1X rewards.
 Rewards redeemed for travel are worth 50% more and all rewards expire after five years if you don’t use them.
 Cash can be redeemed in $25 (2,500-point) increments.
 You can apply it to an eligible bank account or as a statement credit.
 You can also request a paper check.